aws-samples/amazon-cognito-example-for-external-idp/README.md

 - **local.ts**: this can be used to launch the app locally as a regular express.js app.

 - **services/authorizationMiddleware.ts**: this is an example express.js middleware that does the following:
-  1. Adds type information to the request for simple autocompletion of available request information passed from Amazon API Gateway to the lambda function
+  1. Adds type information to the request for simple auto-completion of available request information passed from Amazon API Gateway to the lambda function

   2. A convenient / syntactic sugar that makes the claims and Amazon Cognito User Pool group available on the request object. e.g. `req.groups.has("admin-role")` will return true if the user is authenticated and is a member of group "admin-role"